June in Åre

 Niclas Vestefjell

-June is the month with the longest and lightest days of the year and nature is bright with the green hues of early summer.
+June is the month with the longest days of the year and nature is bright with the green hues of early summer.
 Long evenings means many extra hours to spend biking, hiking and enjoying magnificent views.
 So how to spend those days?
 We have a few tips for you!

 A reminder: In June, the ground is still wet from the winter’s downpour.
 Seek drier terrain to help protect our trails and mountains from excessive wear and tear.
 Also, nature is full of new life and curious and unsuspecting little ones, so keep your dog on a lead (always), avoid bushy areas and avoid getting close to baby animals, as well as their parents.
 Thanks for your help!

-Season Opening June 6th
+Season Opening June 5th

 Fall in Love with Hiking